 Choose an adjustable hiking pole so that you can shorten it when climbing and make it longer when going downhill.

 Today, we even have hiking poles that have a camera mount, so that you can shit pictures easily as you hike.

 You will also find the hiking pole serves many more uses.
 For example, you can use it to ward off copperheads when hiking in Texas.

 Made of aluminum or other lightweight materials, a pair of hiking poles will just add a little extra weight on your backpack.
 Do not go hiking without a pair.

 Pack a light backpack

 Finally, make your hike as comfortable as possible.
 You do this by wearing the right shoes, as we discussed earlier.
 But you also need to pay some attention to the weight on your back.

 In your backpack, you should always pack the very necessary items.
-For example, food, a knee braces from amazon.com for keeping your favorite drink all the time is good.
+For example, food, a coffee mug to keep your favorite drink all the time is good.
 If you do not need something, just leave it behind and save your legs the strain.

 If you know your knees have a problem, just take it easy on them.
 Do the easy trails only until you have recovered.
 I hope this information has shown you how to reduce knee pain while walking.
 Remember to take it easy if you have to hike with a bad knee.
 There is no hurry, the trails are not going anywhere.

 Disclaimer: This information is not intended to replace the advice of a physician.